about

 Our Name

-"Thresh" speaks to the ancient practice of beating grain to separate wheat from chaff; the vigorous, rhythmic action.
-In our creative practice, we thresh through experiences, memories, and relationships with the land, using movement, voice, and story to connect with what is true.
+"Thresh" speaks to the ancient practice of beating grain to separate wheat from chaff.
+It is a vigorous, rhythmic action that is methodical, thorough and dynamic.
+In our creative practice, we commit to threshing through experiences, memories, and relationships with the land, using movement, voice, and story to uncover what is true.

 Our Approach

-Place-based creation - allowing landscape to be our co-creator and teacher
+• Place-based research and development - allowing landscape to be our co-creator and guide

-Embodied exploration - learning through doing, feeling, and being rather than just thinking
+• Embodied exploration - learning and creating through doing, feeling, moving and being

-Paradox as fertile ground - embracing contradiction as a source of creative possibility
+• Paradox as fertile ground - embracing contradiction and polarity as a source of creative possibility

 The Collective

-We envision a world where performance art reconnects communities with the living world around them, where the female gaze offers essential perspectives on our relationship with nature, and where creativity becomes a tool for both celebration and transformation.
-Through our work, we aim to enchant audiences back into wonder while providing space to grapple with the complex realities of being human in this time of ecological and social crisis.
+We are dreaming a world into being where performance art reconnects communities with the living world around them.
+A world where the female gaze, and empowered voice, offers essential perspectives on our relationship with nature.
+For us creativity is a tool for transformation, education and celebration.
+Through our work, we aim to enchant audiences back into wonder, while providing space to grapple with the complex realities of being human in this time of ecological and social crisis.

-Sara’s work emerges from deep dreaming and active imagination through a practice of meditation and ritual.
+• Sara’s work emerges from deep dreaming and active imagination through a practice of meditation and ritual.
 She facilitates workshops that encourage connection to nature, myth and Buddhist practice, with a focus to untangle the conditioned consciousness and allow more space for our true authentic selves.
 She is the Rituals Coordinator for Buddhafield Festival.
-For the past 5 years she has led a team of 10, and 30 volunteers, to create and conduct ceremonies and rituals at the festival to audiences of up to 850 people.
+For the past 6 years she has led a team of 10, and 30 volunteers, to create and conduct ceremonies and rituals at the festival to audiences of up to 850 people.
 These transformational collective rituals and ceremonies are created through a group process in relationship with the land, influenced by pagan and buddhist practices, teachings, and mythology.
-She has also led online rituals, ceremonies and workshops for the past 4 years.
+She also leads online rituals, ceremonies, workshops and webinars.